-Earlier in John’s gospel, Jesus had spoken about the need for spiritual birth,5 spiritual living water,6 and spiritual bread—that is, he who is the Bread of Life.7 Now, he is addressing the issue of spiritual cleansing.
-He is not merely washing his disciples’ feet; he is symbolizing that cleansing which is provided in the blood he is about to shed:
+Earlier in John’s Gospel, Jesus had spoken about the need for spiritual birth (John 3:1–8), spiritual living water (John 4:7–15), and spiritual bread—that is, He who is the Bread of Life (John 6:35, 48).
+Now He is addressing the issue of spiritual cleansing.
+He is not merely washing His disciples’ feet; He is symbolizing that cleansing which is provided in the blood He is about to shed:

 An Expectation of Activity

-Only in light of this greater understanding of Jesus’ humility can we appreciate the implications of his instructions to the disciples: “If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
-For I have given you an example, that you should do just as I have done to you.”9 (It’s significant, incidentally, that he doesn’t say to “do just what I have done for you”; instead, he says, “do just as I have done for you”—and in that “as” is all of the symbolism and nature of humble service.)
+Only in light of this greater understanding of Jesus’ humility can we appreciate the implications of His instructions to the disciples: “If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
+For I have given you an example, that you should do just as I have done to you” (John 13:14–15).
+(Notice that He doesn’t say, “Do just what I have done for you”; instead, He says, “Do just as I have done for you”—and in that “as” is all of the symbolism and nature of humble service.)